jstraub/dpMM/README.md

 ### Getting Started

-Get started quickly by looking at `python/dpmmSampler.py`.
+After compiling the sampler executable as described above, get started quickly by looking at `python/dpmmSampler.py`.
 It simply loads a dataset and runs the sub-cluster split/merge algorithm with different base
 measures:
 ```